ikarsh/ikarsh.github.io/_posts/2025-12-25-incompletenss-python.md

 ---

 I never really studied logic, but I think I have interesting things to say about the basics.
-Logic is the home of the infamous incompleteness theorems, saying that no matter what axioms you start with, as long as they don't contradict each other, you will always:
+Logic is the home of the incompleteness theorems, saying that no matter what axioms you start with, as long as they don't contradict each other, you will always:

 1. have statements that you can't prove and also can't disprove

 2. be unable to _prove_ that your axioms don't contradict each other.
-In other words, the statement "there are no provable statements whose negation is also provable" is not provable.
+In other words, the statement "there are no provable statements whose negation is also provable" will not be provable.

-This way of stating things is a bit sloppy and pop-mathy; a better person than me would discuss in precise terms what it means to have axioms or prove things or for things to be correct.
+This way of stating things is a bit sloppy; a better person than me would discuss in precise terms what it means to have axioms or prove things or for things to be correct.
 I won't.
 I will, however, say that your language should be sophisticated enough to talk about python.
 You should be able to express statements like "The python program
 ```python
 a = 7